 - 1. Have an Australian Business Number (ABN). - 2.
 Hold all insurances required by law, including \$10 million public liability insurance and workers compensation, or be prepared to acquire these if successful in gaining an Energy Innovation Fund grant. - 3.
-Be an ACT based organisation, OR the majority of the proposed funded activities must occur within the ACT. - 4.
+Be an ACT based organisation, AND/OR the majority of the proposed funded activities must occur within the ACT. - 4.
 Have demonstrated satisfactorily acquitted or meeting outstanding grant milestones, reporting requirements, and obligations, including financial acquittals for previous Energy Innovation Fund funding. - 5.
-Be able to demonstrate a contribution towards the ACT's target of net zero emissions by 2045. - 6.
+Be able to demonstrate a contribution towards the ACT's target of net zero emissions by 2045 and ensure project does not duplicate work already being undertaken by the ACT Government. - 6.
 Be registered for the Goods and Services Tax (GST) if applicable (if turnover is greater than \$150,000 per annum). - 7.
 Businesses that support First Nations communities and people experiencing and people experiencing vulnerability will be regarded positively.
 Registered Indigenous businesses are particularly encouraged to apply.